 Since we are in tech, we have to be a little more creative when it comes to building a relationship with our customers.
 We’ve found that using video across our entire business has helped yield more impressive results for retention than email and blog posts alone.
 For example, here’s a video that lives in our Help Center that teaches users how to upload a video to Wistia:

-For this video (which is part of a series of onboarding videos), we decided to create a brand within our brand.
+For this video, we decided to create a brand within our brand.
 Creating this mini-brand gave us the creative freedom to educate our customers about our software in a way that felt fresh and unique, without sacrificing Wistia’s overall aesthetic.

 This onboarding series checked off several boxes for the business and brand we’re building — the videos themselves are educational, helping our customers understand how to get the most out of our product, and the sub-brand we created paints a picture of how a mom and pop shop like Jeff’s Lemonade can use video to help their business grow.